northern spotted skink with bold ocelli along its sides

 At Risk - Declining

-The coastal jewel of Marlborough.
-A lizard that exists nowhere else on Earth.
-The Northern Spotted Skink is defined by a pattern of spots that sets it apart from its relatives.
-At fourteen to eighteen centimetres in length, it is a medium-sized skink, with brown to greyish-brown colouration and pale spots and darker markings.
-The belly is pale cream, and the eyes are dark and watchful.
+It is not just spotted.
+It is defined by a pattern that sets it apart.
+Oligosoma kokowai is the coastal jewel of Marlborough.
+At fourteen to eighteen centimetres in length, it is a medium-sized skink.
+Brown to greyish-brown colouration features pale spots and darker markings.
+Belly is pale cream.
+Eyes are dark and watchful.
 A lizard that wears its name on its skin.
 This is a skink of the coast and the rock.
-The Northern Spotted Skink is found only in the Marlborough region, in coastal forests, scrublands, and rocky outcrops.
-It is a diurnal species, active during the day, and it basks on sun-warmed rocks and logs, soaking up the heat that will fuel its hunting.
-A lizard that lives where the land meets the sea.
-Biologically, the Northern Spotted Skink is a viviparous species, giving birth to live young.
-Females produce three to five offspring each year, a relatively high reproductive rate that allows the species to recover quickly from disturbance.
-The young are born in late summer and are miniature versions of the adults, independent from birth.
+Found only in the Marlborough region, in coastal forests, scrublands, and rocky outcrops.
+A diurnal species, active during the day.
+It basks on sun-warmed rocks and logs, soaking up heat that fuels its hunting.
+A lizard that lives where land meets sea.
+Tolerates salt spray and windy conditions.
+Confined to northeastern part of South Island.
+Biologically, the Northern Spotted Skink is viviparous, giving birth to live young.
+Females produce three to five offspring each year.
+A relatively high reproductive rate that allows species to recover quickly from disturbance.
+Young are born in late summer and are miniature versions of adults.
+Independent from birth.
 A quick return.
 A short wait.
-The Northern Spotted Skink is threatened by habitat loss and predation.
-Its restricted range makes it vulnerable to localised threats, and its population is declining.
-The coast is being developed.
-The predators are moving in.
-The skink has nowhere else to go.
+Threatened by habitat loss and predation.
+Restricted range makes it vulnerable to localised threats.
+Population is declining.
+Coast is being developed.
+Predators are moving in.
+Land development and vegetation clearance are primary threats.
+Introduced rats, cats, and hedgehogs prey on adults and young.
+Climate change affects coastal habitats.
+Classified as At Risk - Declining.
 To see a Northern Spotted Skink is to see a lizard that exists nowhere else on Earth.
-It is a creature of the Marlborough coast, a survivor of the windswept rocks, and its future depends on the protection of its habitat and the control of predators.
+A creature of the Marlborough coast.
+A survivor of windswept rocks.
+Its future depends on protection of habitat and control of predators.
 The rock is warm.
 The skink basks, spots dark against grey stone, watching with dark eyes.
 The wind blows.
 The skink does not move.
 It does not know it is rare.
-It does not know it is confined.
 It just basks.
-That is all it can do.